 I have a clear cut plan that guarantees to improve police and African American relations.
 The more that can be done to show the community you care the more it benefits everyone.
 Working with an outside agency who is a middleman that acts as a mediator is not only the answer but shows you care and that this matter is of major concern to you as well.
 Action taken to improve matters proves you are genuinely working towards positive change.
 Even if we came up with one thing that can be done it is a step in the right direction.
 I sincerely hope to hear back from you as we look forward to partnering.
 You can go to loveunityequality.com for more info on both the home and police page.

 I am convinced that when you are the law it is easy to feel like you are above the law.
 We have the police to hold us as citizens accountable and thank God for that.
-The police for the most part do a great job and should be commended.
-But we need someone other than the police chief or commissioner to hold officers accountable for heinous crimes that are committed against innocent unarmed citizens which appear to be African Americans or other people of color the majority of the time.
+The police for the most part do a great job but we need someone other than the police chief or commissioner to hold officers accountable for heinous crimes that are committed against innocent unarmed citizens which appear to be African Americans or other people of color the majority of the time.
 This problem can only be resolved when people come together in love and unity as there is extreme power in both enough to create equality.
-Love Unity Equality has answers become a partner or a member or consider starting a full or part time career now and start making a difference.
+Love Unity Equality has answers become a partner or a member and as our numbers go up the police will work with us and we can start making a difference.

 In regards to being not properly trained there are many incidents that I saw on tape that proved to me officers were not properly trained.
 But in defense of the police ask any veteran of the military who was preparing for war or served in a war if they were truly trained or properly prepared for a conflict and many will honestly say no. This could lead to or has lead to death by the enemy and by friendly fire.
 This is not to put the military down I am proud to be a veteran, it is to say that even what is considered the best military in the world still needs more training so does the police probably even more.
 I have also talked to my share of officers and have been able to gather enough information to know there is not enough training.